Looking for a Job?

 Fraudulent Employer Warning

-San Jacinto College Career Services cares about our students' safety and their career success.
+San Jacinto College Career and Transfer office cares about our students' safety and their career success.
 We understand the effort you are devoting to your job search and future career.
 Unfortunately, con artists and scammers will interfere by attempting to take your money or your personal information through fraudulent job postings.
 These postings can be difficult to spot at first, so it is up to you to do your due diligence and to use good judgment and common sense.

 If you think you have been scammed: